 For 2013, the Compensation Committee's philosophy for compensating named executive officers was that a compensation system reflecting the Company's financial performance and shareholder return and encouraging ownership of our shares by the named executive officers would best align the interests of our named executive officers with the objectives of the Company and our shareholders.
 The Compensation Committee designed the Company's compensation program to meet our objective of rewarding performance measured by the creation of value for shareholders.
-In accordance with this philosophy, the Compensation Committee oversaw the implementation of the compensation system designed to promote the Company's financial and operational success by attracting, motivating and assisting in the retention of key employees who demonstrate the highest levels of ability and talent by making a portion of an executive officer's compensation dependent upon the Company's and such executive's performance.
-The Company's executive compensation program included the following compensation elements:
+In accordance with this philosophy, the Compensation Committee oversaw the implementation of the compensation system designed to promote the Company's financial and operational success by attracting, motivating and assisting in the retention of key employees who demonstrate the highest levels of ability and talent by making a portion of an executive officer's compensation elements: